 The Royal Canal was originally built to transport freight and passengers from the River Liffey in Dublin to the town of Longford.
 A survey was first made in 1755 to find a route from Dublin to the Shannon and a series of rivers and lakes was first proposed.
 This solution was deemed unviable however and work began on the Royal Canal in 1790.

-Construction on the project lasted for 27 and cost £1.4million.
+Construction on the project lasted for 27 years and cost £1.4million.
 The construction was beset with problems which included the Royal Canal Company going bankrupt just 4 years into construction.
-The Duke of Leinster demanded that the canal pass through the town of Maynooth and as a result, costs increased and engineering solutions need to be found to divert from the original plans.
+The Duke of Leinster demanded that the canal pass through the town of Maynooth and as a result, costs increased and engineering solutions needed to be found to divert from the original plans.

 The famine in Ireland has a particular connection to the Royal Canal.
 In May 1847, 1,490 starving tenants left Strokestown House in Roscommon and walked for days along the towpaths to Dublin.
 Their landlord, Major Denis Mahon, had offered them assisted passage to Quebec rather than offering to help them through the hardship.
-When they got to Dublin, they were put on boats to Dublin and then put on “coffin ships” to Quebec.
+When they got to Dublin, they were put on boats to Liverpool and then put on “coffin ships” to Quebec.
 Over half of them died.
 When word of their fate reached Ireland, Major Mahon was shot dead.

 The Midland Great Western Railway Company purchased the canal in 1845 and suggested draining it and laying railway tracks along its bed but built alongside it instead.
 The advent of the railway saw traffic along the canal decrease dramatically and by the 1880s, passenger traffic was practically non-existent and freight was not far behind.